-(10/09/90, Revised 04/10/92, 6/23/96, 8/23/96, 10/12/99, 11/15/2003, 7/16/2006 and 11/6/2008).

-04-05: REGULATIONS REGARDING HOSPITAL PHARMACIES

-04-05-0001-HOSPITAL PHARMACEUTICAL SERVICES PERMIT
+Subpart 15.
+Rules Regarding Hospital Pharmacies

+17 CAR § 160-1501.
+Hospital pharmaceutical services permit.
-- (a) Any pharmacist practicing in an Arkansas hospital must so notify the Board of Pharmacy and ascertain that a hospital pharmaceutical services permit has been issued.
-The hospital pharmaceutical services permit shall be issued in the name of the hospital showing a pharmacist in charge. - (b) Any hospital holding a retail pharmacy permit as of February 15, 1975, upon application for renewal must separate the facilities, stocks, records, etc., in compliance with A.C.A.
-17-92-403-17-92-405.

-All hospitals shall have adequate provisions for pharmaceutical services regarding the procurement, storage, distribution, and control of all medications.
-All federal and state regulations shall be complied with.

-- (1) Definitions - (A) "Hospital pharmacy" means the place or places in which drugs, chemicals, medicines, prescriptions, or poisons are prepared for distribution and administration for the use and/or benefit of patients in a hospital licensed by the Arkansas Department of Health.

-"Hospital pharmacy" shall also mean the place or places in which drugs, chemicals, medicines, prescriptions or poisons are compounded for the dispensing to hospital employees, members of the immediate families of hospital employees, patients being discharged, and other persons in emergency situations.
+- (a)(1) Any pharmacist practicing in an Arkansas hospital must: - (A) So notify the Arkansas State Board of Pharmacy; and - (B) Ascertain that a hospital pharmaceutical services permit has been issued. - (2) The hospital pharmaceutical services permit shall be issued in the name of the hospital showing a pharmacist-in-charge. - (b) Any hospital holding a retail pharmacy permit as of February 15, 1975, upon application for renewal must separate the facilities, stocks, records, etc., in compliance with Arkansas Code §§ 17-92-403 17-92-405. - (c)(1) All hospitals shall have adequate provisions for pharmaceutical services regarding the procurement, storage, distribution, and control of all medications. - (2) All federal and state rules shall be complied with. - (d) Definitions.
+As used in this part: - (1) "Hospital employee" means any individual employed by the hospital whose compensation for services or labor actually performed for a hospital is reflected on the payroll records of a hospital; - (2)(A) "Hospital pharmacy" means the place or places in which drugs, chemicals, medicines, prescriptions, or poisons are prepared for distribution and administration for the use and/or benefit of patients in a hospital licensed by the Department of Health. - (B) "Hospital pharmacy" shall also mean the place or places in which drugs, chemicals, medicines, prescriptions, or poisons are compounded for dispensing to: - (i) Hospital employees; - (ii) Members of the immediate families of hospital employees; - (iii) Patients being discharged; and - (iv) Other persons in emergency situations. - (C) "Hospital pharmacy" shall also mean the provision of pharmaceutical services as defined in the Pharmacy Practice Act by a pharmacist to a patient of the hospital;

-- "Hospital pharmacy" shall also mean the provision of pharmaceutical services as defined in the Pharmacy Practice Act by a pharmacist to a patient of the hospital. - (B) "Hospital employee" means any individual employed by the hospital whose compensation for services or labor actually performed for a hospital is reflected on the payroll records of a hospital. - (C) "Qualified hospital personnel" means persons other than licensed pharmacists who perform duties in conjunction with the overall hospital pharmaceutical services for inpatients. - (D) "Licensed pharmacist" means any person licensed to practice pharmacy by the Arkansas State Board of Pharmacy who provides pharmaceutical services as defined in the Pharmacy Practice Act to patients of the hospital. - (E) "Unit dose distribution system" means a pharmacy-coordinated method of dispensing and controlling medications in hospitals in which medications are dispensed in single unit packages for a specific patient on orders of a physician where not more than a 24-hour supply of said medications is dispensed, delivered, or available to the patient.

-"Unit dose distribution system" also means a system that meets the requirement of a "Unit Dose Distribution System," provided that up to a 72-hour supply may be sent to the floor once a week if the system has been reviewed and approved administratively by the Board of Pharmacy.
+- (3) "Licensed pharmacist" means any person licensed to practice pharmacy by the Arkansas State Board of Pharmacy who provides pharmaceutical services as defined in the Pharmacy Practice Act to patients of the hospital; - (4) "Qualified hospital personnel" means persons other than licensed pharmacists who perform duties in conjunction with the overall hospital pharmaceutical services for inpatients; and - (5)(A) "Unit dose distribution system" means a pharmacy-coordinated method of dispensing and controlling medications in hospitals in which medications are dispensed in single-unit packages for a specific patient on orders of a physician where not more than a twenty-four-hour supply of said medications is dispensed, delivered, or available to the patient. - (B) "Unit dose distribution system" also means a system that meets the requirement of a "unit dose distribution system", provided that up to a seventy-two-hour supply may be sent to the floor once a week if the system has been reviewed and approved administratively by the Arkansas State Board of Pharmacy.